Pygmies, who represent 1% of Rwanda's population, have always lived in the rainforests: they have a centuries-old tradition of gathering and hunting.

 while waiting for them to achieve self-sufficiency and food security, food is distributed to the most vulnerable families and protein flour for malnourished children.

-the houses, all semi-detached, they were built from scratch.
+the houses, all semi-detached, were built from scratch.
 As of June 2015, 8 houses (16 families) are finished and in use.

-The Government has finally convinced itself of the need to integrate this minority into the community, but without the involvement of the head of the village and the entire Great Nyamyumba community it is difficult to achieve this.
+The government is finally convinced of the need to integrate this minority into the community, but without the involvement of the village head and the entire community of "Great Nyamyumba" it is difficult to achieve.

-New in 2020
+New in 2021